SpaceVim/SpaceVim/docs/layers/language-server-protocol.md

 julia> Pkg.clone("https://github.com/JuliaEditorSupport/LanguageServer.jl")
 ```

+With new package system in Julia 0.7 and above, we have a package mode in Julia REPL.
+in REPL, hit `]` to enter the package management mode, then `add LanguageServer` to install the package.

 ## Configuration

 To enable lsp support for a specified filetype, you may need to load this layer with `filtypes` option, for example: